siglens/siglens-docs/docs/spl-docs/evaluation-functions/comparison-conditional-functions.md

 ### Usage
 - `<str>` can be a field name or a string literal.
 - `<regex>` is a regular expression pattern in form of a string literal.
-- One can use this function with eval and where commands.
+- You can use this function with eval and where commands.

 ### Use-Case Example